Eileen Fenton

-Eileen Fenton, MBE (born June 1928) was the first woman to swim the English Channel, accomplishing the feat on 26 September 1950.
+Eileen Fenton, MBE (June 1928 – 23 August 2026) was an English swimmer who swam the English Channel, accomplishing the feat on 26 September 1950.
 Fenton completed the swim as a competitor in the First Daily Mail Channel Race.
 There were 24 competitors in the race and less than half of these finished.
 She finished in a time of 15hrs 31mins, and received a winner's cheque of £1000.

 In 2019, she received an MBE in the Queen's Birthday honours for voluntary service to Long Distance and Competitive Swimming Coaching in Yorkshire and Great Britain.

+Fenton died in Mirfield, West Yorkshire on 23 August 2026, aged 98.